tflahaul/linalg/README.md

 norm_inf           # supremum norm
-angle              # cosine of the angle between two given vectors cross              # cross product of two tensors both of shape nx3 outer              # outer product of two vectors mm                 # matrix multiplication trace              # returns the trace of a square matrix
+angle              # cosine of the angle between two given vectors cross              # cross product of two tensors both of shape nx3 cumprod            # cumulative product of the elements in a tensor outer              # outer product of two vectors mm                 # matrix multiplication trace              # returns the trace of a square matrix